 Commentary articles on the history of evidence-based medicine, reproduced with the permission of the James Lind Library.
 Unsolicited articles will not be considered for publication.

 Personal views on clinical and professional topics.
-1000 words, generally no references.
+1000 words for the main body of the text, generally no references.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.